 DOWNHILL / FREERIDE

 The most extreme and exhilarating discipline of longboarding is referred to simply as downhill.
 At speeds that can run upwards of 60 mph, riders use a racing style to negotiate hairpin turns and maximize their speed throughout the run.
 Riders use protective slide gloves with plastic pucks so they can slide their hands across the surface of the road while preforming technical drifts and tight cornering.
-This can be very dangerous on public roads, and should be reserved for expert riders only.
+This can be very dangerous on public roads, and should be reserved for intermediate to expert riders only.
 However, there are many downhill races held around the world which close roads to traffic and let riders test their limits under controlled conditions.
-This type of riding is still very dangerous, and riders almost always wear full face helmets and full leather suits.
+This type of riding is still very dangerous, and riders must wear full face helmets and full leather suits.
 Downhill riders usually ride very large wheels (70-80mm) with wide contact patches (50-70mm) and sharp lips to provide maximum speed and grip through corners.

 Freeride is a far more accessible form of downhill longboarding or skateboarding.
 This discipline revolves around the power slide but encourages creativity and blending of many styles.
 Freeriders also use protective slide gloves with plastic pucks so they can slide their hands across the surface of the road to improve their balance.
 However, they love to stand up slide to slash driveways, preform spins, switch slides, and drift corners without using their hands.
 This is a very fun riding style that is a great way for beginners to get comfortable on their boards and learn how to control their speed.
 However, many expert riders have learned to throw standing drifts at very high speeds.
 Freeriders generally use small to mid sized wheels (60-70mm) with narrow contact patches (29-55mm) and rounded lips.
 These wheels make it easier for the rider to break traction and hold out long slides.